MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 10. On the **Template** page, specify **E-mail template** to be the previously created template, **Computer added to AppLocker Policy Notification**.
 11. On the **Recipient**  page, add recipients from your organization.

-## Step 11 - Use the new compliance change request process
+## Use the new compliance change request process

 In this final step of the Woodgrove Bank customization scenario for System Center - Service Manager, Ken tests the new change request process and uses all its related customized objects.
 Ken creates a compliance change request to add the new ADComputer1 computer to the GP_AUTHAPPS group in Active Directory Domain Services (AD DS).
 Ken follows the process in the Service Manager console as it changes status while progressing from the first activity to the next.

 ### Create a compliance change request

+To create a compliance change request, follow these steps:

 1. Start the Active Directory Users and Groups tool by using the **Start Active Directory Users and Computers** task.
 Ensure that it doesn't contain the **ADComputer1** computer that you're about to add.
 2. In the Service Manager console, select **Work Items**, and then in the **Work Items** pane, expand **Change Management**.